Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 - 2.1.2 - No Keyboard Trap

-key can, does, get trapped in code-cells.
+- Whilst there is, technically, no keyboard trap - the interface uses a myriad of key-combinations to access various components, and the tab key can, does, get trapped in code-cells.
 The list of keyboard controls is available in the posit article Keyboard Shortcuts in the RStudio IDE

 - 2.2.1 - Timing Adjustable